Skip to content

 Version Control

-Every change is committed to a GitHub repository you own.
-Browse and open previous snapshots from the Version History sheet.
+Every change is committed to a private GitHub repository managed by Proyecta.
+Browse and switch between previous snapshots using the version dropdown in the builder toolbar.

-Every change the AI makes to your app is committed to a GitHub repository you own.
-Your code is always accessible, exportable, and under your control.
+Every change the AI makes to your app is committed to a private GitHub repository managed by Proyecta.
+Your code is always accessible and exportable from the builder.

 • The creation timestamp in your locale